-10.1 Liveability promises are designed to reduce crime and fear of crime and tackle violent crime and anti-social behaviour.
-They support implementation of the Community Safety Strategy in seeking to reduce the overall crime rate with a focus on violent crime and domestic abuse, improving the safety of children and young people, reducing anti-social behaviour, and improving public confidence.
+10.1 It is a priority of the Liveability Strategy to reduce crime and fear of crime and tackle violent crime and anti-social behaviour.
+Liveability promises support implementation of the Community Safety Strategy in seeking to reduce the overall crime rate with a focus on violent crime and domestic abuse, improving the safety of children and young people, reducing anti-social behaviour, and improving public confidence.